 A careful analysis of the Knowledge Graph helps in detecting errors in your questions and the path associated with the same that might hamper the user experience.

 Knowledge Graph Diagnosis tool will help you in identifying any inefficiencies in your knowledge graphs and suggest possible corrective actions.
 Note that these are just guidelines and you need to further analyze the recommendations before going ahead with any changes.

 The Knowledge Graph provides an option to initiate an inspection of the graph:

-- This option is available only for in-development version of the Knowledge Graph where there are one or more FAQs added to the graph.
+- This option is available only for the in-development version of the Knowledge Graph where there are one or more FAQs added to the graph.

-- Analysis will consider the Thresholds and other configurations of the Knowledge Graph.
+- The analysis will consider the Thresholds and other configurations of the Knowledge Graph.

 - You can invoke the diagnosis, by clicking the Inspect button on the Knowledge Graph screen.

 - You have an option to Re-run the analysis or Export the report.
 Export option will download the report in JSON format.

 - The inspect report shows an overview of the number of issues found under various categories (see below for details)